Jia-Rong-Xie/data-DMRP/README.md

 # data-DMRP
-Data of paper J. Xie et al., Detecting and modelling real percolation and phase transitions of information on social media.
+This repository contains data I used in support of my work https://doi.org/10.1038/s41562-021-01090-z.
+The use of the data is required to cite our article: Jiarong Xie, Fanhui Meng, Jiachen Sun, Xiao Ma, Gang Yan and Yanqing Hu (2001) Detecting and modelling real percolation and phase transitions of information on social media, Nature Human Behaviour.

 This project provides the dataset of network structure, track of 253 information items and evolution dataset of Weibo, and evolution dataset of Twitter.
 In order to protect the privacy of users, the user’s ID are all reset in the dataset.
 By checking their IDs, one can rebuild the diffusion path of each cascade.